 Many entrepreneurs turn to their personal network for initial funding.
 Friends and family can provide loans, equity investments, or even gifts to help you get started.

 Pro Tip: Treat friends and family funding like a professional transaction.
-Draft clear agreements outlining repayment terms or equity stakes to avoid conflicts.
+Draft clear agreements and communicate the risks involved.

-Venture capital firms invest in startups with high growth potential in exchange for equity.
-While VC funding is often associated with tech startups, it’s available to businesses in various industries.
+Venture capital firms invest in high-growth startups with the potential for significant returns.
+While VC funding is often associated with later-stage companies, some firms specialize in seed-stage investments.

 Pro Tip: Before approaching VCs, ensure you have a solid business plan, a clear growth strategy, and a strong pitch deck.